 The information in this VIA provides an understanding of the visual relationship between the Project and its surrounding context.
-In depth compilation of computerized analysis results and corresponding discussion is provided throughout this Exhibit as well as in the VIA included as Appendix 24-1.
+In depth compilation of computerized analysis results and corresponding discussion is provided in Section 10.0.
 The following provides a summary of findings and impacts related to the Project.